alexeynl/ChangeAMDDriversMode/README.md

 # Requirements

 - Windows 10/11 (only 11 was tested at this moment)
 - Administration right.
-You must run script as Administrator (set registry setting requires this).
+You must run script as Administrator (set new registry settings requires this).

 # Warranty